Sustainable branding – making a difference

 A sustainable brand integrates sustainable development at the heart of its activities and objectives, helping society to evolve and arousing consumer interest in their products or services.

 In 2021, consumers want to know what they are buying and are choosing transparent and ethical brands.
 It is up to industry to take this into account by taking concrete action to protect the environment.
-Climate change and social crises have turned our vision of the world and its limits on its head.
+Climate change and social crises have changed the way we see the world and its limits.

 Consumers are changing their everyday behaviour, practising de-consumption or consom’action.
 They buy second-hand products, use applications to help them consume better, and make a point of choosing quality and eco-responsible products.
 They choose to join forces to boycott a company and its practices… They do their own research and make a commitment to the environment by finding alternatives in the manufacture of ‘homemade’ cleaning and beauty products.